A technical report on hitting times, mixing and cutoff: Introduction

 \end{definition} This work was greatly motivated by the results of Peres and Sousi in \cite{peres2011mixing}.
 Similar results were obtained independently by Oliviera \cite{oliveira2012mixing}.
-Both papers refine previous results of Aldous \cite{aldous1982some} and of Lov\'asz and Winkler \cite{lovasz1998mixing}.
+Both papers refined previous results of Aldous \cite{aldous1982some} and of Lov\'asz and Winkler \cite{lovasz1998mixing}.
 Their results share the general theme of describing mixing-times in terms of hitting-times.
-Their approach relied on the theory of random times to stationarity combined with a certain ``de-randomization" argument which shows that for any reversible irreducible finite chain and any stopping time $T$ such that $X_{T} \sim \pi$, $\mix = O(\max_{x \in \Omega} \mathbb{E}_x[T])$.
-As a consequence, they showed that for any $0<\alpha<1/2$ (this was extended to $\alpha=1/2$ in \cite{griffiths2012tight}), there exist some constants $c_{\alpha},c'_{\alpha}>0$ such that for any reversible irreducible finite chain
+Their approach relied on the theory of random times to stationarity combined with a certain ``de-randomization" argument due to Aldous \cite{aldous1982some}, which shows that for any reversible irreducible finite chain and any stopping time $T$ (possibly w.r.t.~a larger filtration, allowing some external randomness) such that $X_{T} \sim \pi$, we have $\mix = O(\max_{x \in \Omega} \mathbb{E}_x[T])$.
+As a consequence, they showed that for any $0<\alpha<1/2$ (this was extended to $\alpha=1/2$ in \cite{griffiths2012tight}), there exist some constants $c_{\alpha},c'_{\alpha}>0$ such that for every reversible irreducible finite chain

 It is natural to ask whether the more studied mixing parameter $t_{\mathrm{H}}(\alpha) $ could be used in Theorem \ref{thm: psigmacutoffequiv} instead of the mixing parameter $\hit_{\alpha}(\cdot)$.